ARMmbed/mbed_OS_API_Docs/docs/APIs/storage/storage_index.md

 # Storage APIs

-Here are the storage APIs present in mbed OS:
+The storage APIs present in mbed OS are:

-* [Filesystem](filesystem.md): A common interface for using filesystems on block devices
+* [File system](filesystem.md): a common interface for using file systems on block devices.
-* [Block Device](block_device.md): A common interface for block-based storage devices
+* [Block device](block_device.md): a common interface for block-based storage devices.